 There are fundamentally two types of e-Learning:

-1. Synchronous, means “at the same time,” involves interaction of participants with an instructor via the Web in real time.
-For example – VCRs or Virtual class rooms that are nothing else but real classrooms online.
+1. Synchronous, means “at the same time,” involves the interaction of participants with an instructor via the Web in real-time.
+For example – VCRs or Virtual classrooms are nothing else but real classrooms online.
 Participants interact with each other and instructors through instant messaging, chat, audio and video conferencing etc and what’s more all the sessions can be recorded and played back.
 Its benefits are:

 2. Asynchronous, which means “not at the same time,” allows the participants to complete the WBT (Web-based training) at their own pace, without live interaction with the instructor.
 Basically, it is information that is accessible on a self-help basis, 24/7.
 The advantage is that this kind of e-Learning offers the learners the information they need whenever they need it.
 It also has interaction amongst participants through message boards, bulletin boards and discussion forums.
 These include computer based training,(CBTs) modules on CD-Rom’s, Web based training accessed through intranet (WBTs) or through well written articles and other write ups.
 Its advantages are:-

 - Available ‘just in time’ for instant learning and reference.